 Simon is married to his wife Elizabeth and lives with their six children in east Brighton.

-Having been born in Sussex in 1964, Simon and has lived for nearly all of his life in the local area, giving him a real love of the local area.
+Having been born in Sussex in 1964, Simon has lived locally for nearly all of his life, giving him a real love of the area.

 Prior to his career in politics, Simon started, and jointly owned, a local leisure business called C-Side, as well as a local radio station, which today is Juice FM.
 He was also involved in campaigning for City status for Brighton & Hove.

 Simon has been a lifelong supporter of Brighton & Hove Albion Football Club and still finds time to watch them occasionally, whilst also supporting local football teams Whitehawk FC, Saltdean FC and Peacehaven and Telscombe Cliffs FC.